 If I’m not spending time out on the bike, there’s no where else I’d rather be than the kitchen.
-After my cheffy attempts last week end to impress a couple of French guys, I’m cooking for a bunch of friends tomorrow evening.
+After my successful cheffy attempts last week end to impress a couple of French guys, I’m cooking for a bunch of friends tomorrow evening.
 I’ve no need to impress, they know what I’m capable of in the kitchen.
 We have dinner together on a regular basis; sometimes in one another’s homes, sometimes in restaurants.
 Whose place we eat at tends to depend on the time of year.

 We’re starting with a few nibbles including smoked salmon and caviar, washed down with champagne.
 Then, I’m serving tagliarini with a truffle butter sauce.
 The main course is an Austrian colossus, “Tafelspitz” with all the trimmings.
 It’s boiled beef, but not just any beef.
 I use ribs of beef but have the butcher take them off the bone to make it easier to carve.
 The beef is slowly simmered in a vegetable stock to which I have added the bones.
 When cooked, it just melts in the mouth.
 I’m serving it with traditional accompaniments: creamed spinach, saute potatoes, chive sauce and horseradish.
-Dessert will be the afore-mentioned Kaiserschmarr’n with spiced plum compote and apple strudel with vanilla sauce.
+Dessert will be the afore-mentioned Kaiserschmarr’n with spiced plum compote and apple strudel with vanilla sauce, and ice cream.

-You might think that two desserts is somewhat over the top but, don’t forget, the one couple have two teenage sons with the obligatory hollow legs who can easily consume their own body weights.
+You might think that two desserts is somewhat over the top but, don’t forget, the one couple has teenage sons with the obligatory hollow legs who can easily consume their own body weights.
 I should add that there’s also home-made bread and petit fours, plus a cheese course.
 No one’s going to go home hungry and we’ll all need a long ride on Sunday morning.